buildpacks/rfcs/text/0000-cvebackports.md

 This is especially important for users who do not use CNB as part of a SaaS product, i.e. for “on-prem” deployments.
 These on-prem users are pulling down the provided lifecycle images and running the binaries on their own infrastructure, thus increasing their potential risk exposure and liability.

+Additionally, as we do have concrete plans to deprecate platform API versions in the lifecycle this calendar year, there's increased likelihood to learn of other lifecycle consumers who are not ready to upgrade and who would appreciate patch releases.

 - What is the expected outcome?

 Maintainers MAY issue patch releases in response to critical and high CVEs.
 Most importantly, users MAY upgrade to consume these patch releases in a timely manner if they are not comfortable consuming the latest version.